joscoh/b3/doc/refman/statements.md

 [^fn-mode-at-call-site]: following C#

+The identifier must denote a procedure in the program.
-The types of the actual arguments must be the same as for the corresponding formal parameters.
+The types of the actual arguments must be the same as for the corresponding formal parameters for the procedure.

 The variables given as inout- and out-arguments must be distinct mutable variables.